carmenkolohe/RubberDoc/CONTRIBUTING.md

 # Contributing! 🥳

-Thank you so much for wanting to help improve this doc! 🦆
+Thank you so much for wanting to help grow and improve this doc! 🦆

 Please follow the instructions below to get yourself set up.
 Please post any questions, issues or ideas in GitHub.